-- The time of day when thinning applications are made has little effect on thinning response, thus, growers should not be too concerned about the temperature at time of application. - Dark, cloudy weather for 2 or more days after application of thinners will increase thinning response; therefore, growers should reduce the rate of thinner if intense cloudy weather follows application. - High night temperatures (>60° F) and high day temperatures (>85° F) after application of thinners will increase thinning response; thus, growers should critically examine the weather forecast for the 3-5-day period following application of thinners to adjust rates of chemicals used based on forecasted night and daytime temperatures and sunlight levels. - High initial fruit set will result in greater final fruit set in most years, despite the application of thinners.
-A lower initial fruit set will result in lower final fruit numbers; therefore, growers should use a more aggressive thinning program when initial fruit set is high and a less aggressive thinning program when initial fruit set is low. - Optimum application timing of chemical thinners is when fruit size is 8-10 mm in warm years and 12-15 mm in cold years given favorably warm temperatures follow application. - Growers should attempt to time chemical thinner applications according to a suitable weather window within the desired fruit size range. - High rates of NAA reduce fruit growth rate and should be avoided on small-fruited varieties such as Empire, Jonamac and Gala. - BA alone is a mild thinner and should always be used in combination with carbaryl when thinning is desired. - Return bloom can be enhanced by late June and early July applications of Ethrel or NAA. - To reduce the risk of over thinning or under thinning, a multiple spray program should be employed on hard-to-thin varieties.
+The time of day when thinning applications are made has little effect on thinning response, thus, growers should not be too concerned about the temperature at time of application.

+- Dark, cloudy weather for 2 or more days after application of thinners may increase thinning response; therefore, growers should reduce the rate of thinner if intense cloudy weather follows application. - High night temperatures (>60° F) and high day temperatures (>85° F) after application of thinners will increase thinning response; thus, growers should critically examine the weather forecast for the 3-5-day period following application of thinners to adjust rates of chemicals used based on forecasted night and daytime temperatures and sunlight levels. - High initial fruit set will result in greater final fruit set in most years, despite the application of thinners.
+A lower initial fruit set will result in lower final fruit numbers; therefore, growers should use a more aggressive thinning program when initial fruit set is high and a less aggressive thinning program when initial fruit set is low. - Growers should attempt to time chemical thinner applications according to a suitable weather forecast following application.
+High rates of NAA reduce fruit growth rate and should be avoided on small-fruited varieties such as Empire, Jonamac and Gala. - BA alone is a mild thinner and should always be used in combination with carbaryl when significant thinning is desired. - Return bloom may be enhanced by late June and early July applications of Ethrel or NAA. - To reduce the risk of over thinning or under thinning, a multiple spray program should be employed on hardto-thin varieties.